Aliases for IFI16 Gene

 GeneCards Summary for IFI16 Gene

 IFI16 (Interferon Gamma Inducible Protein 16) is a Protein Coding gene.
 Diseases associated with IFI16 include Herpes Simplex and Diffuse Cutaneous Systemic Sclerosis.
-Among its related pathways are Innate Immune System and Cytosolic sensors of pathogen-associated DNA.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Senescence and Autophagy in Cancer.
 GO annotations related to this gene include poly(A) RNA binding and transcription factor binding.
 An important paralog of this gene is PYHIN1.

 UniProtKB/Swiss-Prot for IFI16 Gene